didate/dhis2-covid-vaccine-certificate/README.md

-Using for generation Covid 19 vaccine certificate
+Using for generation Covid 19 vaccine certificate from dhis 2